Virginia Kaklamani, MD, DSc

 - Medical School: National & Kapodistrian University of Athens, Athens, Greece

-- Residency: Athens University Medical School, Athens, Greece
+- Residency: Athens Medical School, Athens, Greece

-- Graduate School: Northwestern University, Chicago, Illinois
+- Graduate School: Clinical Investigation, Northwestern University, Chicago, IL

 -